June in Kelowna

 The opportunity for outdoor adventure is abundant in June, with all sorts of attractions and activities to get the adrenaline pumping, like parasailing, ziplining, flyboarding, and more.
 Those who prefer their adventure at a slower pace can go paddleboarding, biking, or hiking…or enjoy the best of the Okanagan at one of the area's many patios, especially those with sweeping views of the surrounding landscape, Okanagan Lake, or local vineyards.

-Rentals, activities, and tours can book up quickly during the summer months, so give yourself as much time as possible when making your plans.
+Rentals, activities, and tours can book up quickly during the summer months, so give yourself as much time as possible when planning.
 Our Community Specialists at the Kelowna Visitor Centre can recommend activities and assist with bookings.

 Local Events